 The Hungarian experience is one of the largest subjects of the USC Shoah Foundation's Visual History Archive.
-Nearly 8,000 of the archive's interviewees talk about Hungary in the periods before, during, and after the war.
-If we include the areas of Czechoslovakia, Romania, and Yugoslavia that Hungary annexed during the war, that number rises to around 9,300.
-The collection includes 1,355 interviews in the Hungarian language and 802 conducted in Hungary.
+More than 8,250 of the archive's interviewees talk about Hungary in the periods before, during, and after World War II - and over 6,000 of them were born there.
+Additionally, almost 5,000 interviewees talk about the areas of Czechoslovakia, Romania, and Yugoslavia that Hungary annexed during World War II.
+The collection includes 1,370 interviews in the Hungarian language and 808 conducted in Hungary.

 The expansion of the Hungary's borders between 1938 and 1941 was an attempt to rectify the perceived injustices of the Versailles Treaty, by which significant portions of what was once traditionally considered Hungary had been given to its neighbors after World War I. The country's association with Nazi Germany assisted the process.

 As Czechoslovakia was dismembered by Germany, Hungary acquired territory.
 In November 1938, in accordance with the First Vienna Award, Hungary gained a strip of southern Slovakia and western Subcarpathia referred to as Felvidék.
 In March 1939, the Hungarians annexed the remaining part of Subcarpathia, known as Kárpátalja (today part of Western Ukraine).
-More than 2,300 Shoah Foundation interviewees were born in this region.
-Under the Second Vienna Award, Hungary acquired large sections of prewar Romania too, in August 1940 annexing Northern Transylvania, home to over 1,800 Shoah Foundation interviewees.
+Around 4,900 interviewees were born in these two regions.
+Under the Second Vienna Award, Hungary acquired large sections of prewar Romania too, in August 1940 annexing Northern Transylvania, birthplace of almost 1,700 interviewees.

 In the wake of the German invasion of Yugoslavia of April 1941, Hungary was able to annex parts of that country.
-Collectively known as Delvidék, these were sections of the Baranja, Backa, and Banat (today part of northern Serbia), as well as small portions of Medjumurje (northern Croatia) and Prekomurje (north eastern Slovenia).
+Collectively known as Delvidék, these were sections of the Baranja, Backa, and Banat (today part of northern Serbia), as well as small portions of Medjumurje (northern Croatia) and Prekomurje (north eastern Slovenia); this was the birthplace of almost 250 interviewees.
 Some testimonies from these areas refer to the Novi Sad Massacre (January 21-23, 1942).

 The expansion of Hungary's borders brought with it an increase in the number of non-Hungarian citizens, something that concerned the Külföldieket Ellenõrzõ Országos Központi Hatóság (National Center Alien Control Office).
 Many internment camps were established in Hungary.
 After the Axis invasion of the Soviet Union in summer 1941, Hungarian forces briefly administered some towns in south-western Ukraine (prewar Poland), including Skala and Kolomyja.
 Hungarian authorities deported a large number of Jews without Hungarian citizenship to this area.
 In August, over 23,000 of these "alien" Jews were massacred by German and Ukrainian forces in Kamenets-Podol'skii.